php-fig/fig-standards/proposed/simplecache-meta.md

 1. Summary
 ----------

-Caching is a common way to improve the performance of any project, making caching libraries one of the most common features of many frameworks and libraries.
-Interoperability at this level means libraries can drop their own caching implementations and easily rely on the one given to them by the framework, or another dedicated cache library.
+Caching is a common way to improve the performance of any project, and many libraries make use or could make use of it.
+Interoperability at this level means libraries can drop their own caching implementations and easily rely on the one given to them by the framework, or another dedicated cache library the user picked.

 2. Why Bother?